Compass College

-Compass College (Modern Continuing Education Centre) is a tertiary institution providing career oriented hospitality and tourism management and business management programmes in Hong Kong.
-Compass College is an education organisation affiliated with the Modern Education.
-It provides one-year diploma programme and two-years higher diploma programme for secondary school graduates.
+Compass College (Modern Continuing Education Centre) is a tertiary institution providing career oriented hospitality, tourism management and business management programs in Hong Kong.
+Compass College is an educational organisation affiliated with the Modern Education.
+It provides a one-year diploma program and two-year higher diploma program for secondary school graduates.

 Courses

 Compass College provides one programme accredited by HKCAVVQ, cooperating with Business and Technician Education Council (BTEC) in level 3 and level 5 diploma programmes, AH&LA certificate courses, and NCC Education higher diploma programme.